Woutah/MVTS-Learner/README.md

 # MVTS-Learner
 MVTS-learner is a GUI-based time-series machine learning framework for multivariate time-series classification tasks built on top of [Configurun](https://github.com/Woutah/configurun).
 The machine-learning framework has been built on top of the [mvts_transformer](https://github.com/gzerveas/mvts_transformer)-framework - as such, it supports its TST-architecture and any of the datasets described by these authors.
-We furthermore added additional classifiers and dataset support to the framework.
+We furthermore added additional classifiers and dataset support to the framework, as well as tensorboard & wandb-logging.

 The framwork-app can also be run as a client-server setup, allowing the user to queue and run experiments remotely using the GUI (see [Configurun](https://github.com/Woutah/configurun) for all features).